xxattb/anti-scanning/README.md

 (3) Written with the help of IPTABLE hence no System Performance issue like CPU high,Memory usage etc. No third party tool is used

 Note: You can add or remove port no. as per your requirement.
+Now we will create the script

+Step 1: Create a bash script with the name of iptablescript.sh

+vi /root/iptablescript.sh
+Step 2: Now paste the below given script contents in your bash script file iptablescript.sh Step 3: Make the Read Write Execute permission only to root user.
+(For security) chmod 700 /root/iptablescript.sh chown root:root /root/iptablescript.sh
+Step 4 : Now run the script
+./root/iptablescript.sh
+Step 6: Now check the IPTABLES rule with following command iptables -nL